Chiral Quartic Massive Gravity in Three Dimensions: Abstract

 \section{Abstract}

-We study minimal massive gravity with cubic and quartic terms in Compere, Song, and Strominger (CSS) boundary conditions.
+We study New Massive Gravity (NMG) with Chern–Simons (CS), cubic, and quartic terms under the Compère–Song–Strominger (CSS) boundary conditions.
 By employing a semi-product of a Virasoro and a $U(1)$ Kac-Moody current algebra as the asymptotic symmetry algebra, we calculate the entropy of BTZ black holes via the degeneracy of states belonging to a Warped-CFT.
 Then, we compute the linearized energy excitations using the representations of the algebra $U(1)\times SL(2, R)_{R}$ and demonstrate that the energies of excitations are non-negative at two chiral points in the parameter space.